ghostwriternr/codefundo/README.md

 # code.fun.do

-'hello' folder contains the visual studio project.
+'App3' folder contains the visual studio project.